EcoAI-YuanLab/EcoAI-YuanLab.github.io/_pages/teaching.md

     <li>Cover letter (1–2 pages) outlining your research experience, skills, and future interests</li>
     <li>Contact information for three references. </li>
 </ul>
-Please indicate your name and the position you are applying for in the email subject line (e.g., [Your name] - [PhD Application]).
+Please indicate your name and the position you are applying for in the email subject line (e.g., [Your name] - [PhD or postdoc Application]).
 Applications received by **November 9, 2025**, will receive full consideration.
 Review will continue until the position is filled.
 Competitive applicants will be guided through the formal application process via the University of Houston system.